Global BrandingBy Tom Dougherty

 They will plow these new waters with the same reckless brand management that has led them to believe that their domestic success is a result of something other than heavy advertising spending.

 Understanding how a brand’s permission sets the stage for future success in the market is essential, and the lessons are even more telling when you move the brand into a different culture.
+It’s the bedrock of building a global branding strategy.

 Global Branding Strategy